 During this period, the arrivals of Chinese tourist are estimated at 5000 per day, stretching endlessly at the tail end of the airports or ferry terminal.
 Yes, there are still many to choose the organized group tour to reduce the costs.
-They are not hundreds, but several thousands to wait, passport in their hand, to cross the Vietnamese border and start the adventure.
+They are not hundreds, but several thousand to wait, passport in their hand, to cross the Vietnamese border and start the adventure.

 By the way, do Chinese tourists necessarily travel to Vietnam by plane?
 Well, no. According to statistics from the Quang Ninh mainland seaport, which says it opened the doors to no less than 600 cruise ships in a fortnight – a record! – with more than 70 percent Chinese passengers.
-The geographical proximity of Vietnam to China allows a trip by sea, much less expensive than the plane.
+The geographical proximity of Vietnam to China allows a trip by sea, much less expensive than a plane.
 Of course, that’s not to mention the regular wrecks of boats with dubious technical control, but that’s another subject.

 The reasons for this craze for Vietnam